hydrodynamicstability/physicsReviewJournals/README.md

 Current publisher:  American Society of Mechanical Engineers

 This journal was launched in 1948 under lead editor L. H. Donnell, with editorial advisors Theodore von Karman and Stephen P. Timoshenko.
+Originally it was quite complementary to *Advances in Applied Mechanics*, founded the same year, since it seemed to focus on critical reviews of specific papers, instead of synthetic overviews of major subjects.  *AMR* has gradually evolved so that at present, it's a more conventional review journal.
+According to Clarivate, this is the second highest ranked review journal in mechanics, behind the *Annual Review of Fluid Mechanics*.

 ## [Applied Physics Reviews](https://pubs.aip.org/aip/apr)